tmbuza/iMAP/README2.md

 <hr>

 ## Microbiome Data Analysis
-We have bundled workflow-specific scripts into a driver script to make the analysis easily implemented sequentially on CLI and on Rstudio environment.
-Interactive mode (recommended) allows investigators to review the results progressively and make well-informed decisions.
-We also provide an example of job scheduling script for running analysis remotely on HPC computing nodes.
+We have bundled workflow-specific scripts into a driver script to make the analysis easily implemented sequentially.

 <br>

 ### Mode 1: Running analysis interactively on CLI
 Users sequentially run individual or bundled scripts on CLI (Command-Line-Interface).
 Interactive mode allows investigators to review the results progressively and make well-informed decisions.

-### Node 2: Running analysis Remotely on HPC (Not tested)
+### Mode 2: Running analysis Remotely on HPC (Not tested)
 * Requires a job scheduling script to submit to the HPC queue, to allocate the available computing resources, and to request additional resources.

 <hr>